Travel insurance is an important part of planning your trip! Have a read of these FAQs for senior travel insurance below.

 Visit our seniors travel insurance page for helpful information about our coverage options.

-We can only consider claims by You arising from the health or death of a Relative or Your business partner who live in Australia and are not travelling with You if at the Relevant Time that person:
+We will pay for claims arising from the sudden disabling injury, sickness or disease or death of a relative or your business partner who is not travelling if, at the relevant time, that person:

 Yes, the medical certificate on the claim form will need to be completed by the usual GP of the person whose health caused the claim.
 A specialist report may also be required.
 We may require additional medical information including a full history for a claim, but we will let you know when that arises.

 No, sorry.
 You can adjust the price of your premium through altering the excess or the cancellation amount you wish to be covered for.

 You can pay by Visa, MasterCard, American Express or Paypal.